 Dr. Christian Leuprecht

-Class of 1965 Professor in Leadership, Royal Military College and Queen’s University
+Class of 1965 Professor in Leadership, Royal Military College; Director of the Institute of Intergovernmental Relations, School of Policy Studies, Queen’s University

 Bridget Walshe